wmrifenb/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 The code for this step is contained in the third code cell of the IPython notebook.

-I basiscally pick a sign image at random and display with its csv file enumeration.
+I basically picked a sign image at random and displayed it with its csv file enumeration.
 Running the cell repeatedly allowed me to explore the images and their respective classifcations.

 ![alt text][image1]